yanwanzhang/ACC-102-individual_assignment/README.md

 The project combines descriptive analysis and machine learning evidence to answer the main business question: which factors are most strongly associated with FMCG profit margin?

 ## 4. Key Findings
-- There is a negative relationship between discount percentage and profit margin, suggesting that heavier discounting is generally associated with lower profitability.
+- There is a weak positive relationship between discount percentage and profit margin.
 - Profit margin differs across promotion types, indicating that not all promotional strategies are equally effective.
 - Average discount levels vary across sales channels, showing that pricing strategy is not the same in every channel.
 - `Total_Cost_Ratio` is an important predictor of profit margin, highlighting the role of cost control in FMCG performance.